Solutions for Linked Data and OSLC Integrations

 oslc-domains

-How OSLC uses the linked data concept for connecting engineering tools
+How OSLC uses the linked data concept for exchanging data

 With linked data, the creator of the information remains its owner.
 There is only one instance of that artifact, stored in the repository of the expert tool the owner is working with.
 Users working with other tools can simply use the link to see the latest version of that artifact.
-OSLC eliminates the need for copies and prevents uncontrolled variations.
+OSLC integrations eliminate the risk of copies of data and prevent uncontrolled variations.

 How SodiusWillert helps implement linked data across software development tools